zhaohuabing/hugo_blog/content/post/2019-04-16-how-to-choose-ingress-for-service-mesh-english.md

 categories: [ Tech ]
 ---
 By default, in a Kubernetes cluster with the Istio service mesh enabled, services can only be accessed inside the cluster.
-However, some of the services may need to be exposed to the external network as well.
+However, some of the services may need to be exposed to external networks as well.
 Kubernetes and Istio provide a variety of means to get external traffic into your cluster including NodePort, LoadBalancer, Kubernetes Ingress and Istio Gateway.
 With all these options, which one should be the right choice for your service mesh running in production?

 I will compare all the available options, dig into the technical details, and provide a workable solution at the end of this article.
 Hopefully, it could be useful for your service mesh production.